 Part of ethical and competent professional practice involves careful and systematic case management and record keeping.
-You are required to maintain:
+To earn the 400 points available in this area and to pass this class you are required to maintain:

-- 1. Accurate and up-to-date therapy notes for each session you meet with a client.
+- 1. A full caseload (5-10 clients) and your assigned intake quota (determined through the CAPS front desk and added to your schedule) throughout the semester.
+It is crucial that you do not delete or move intake placeholders or appointments without consulting with the CAPS front desk. - 2.
+Accurate and up-to-date therapy notes for each session you meet with a client.
 These notes will be recorded in the CAPS database (Titanium).
 We will discuss this in class; but, you will receive additional training during your CAPS orientation and during meetings with your supervisor.
-Your supervisor will review all of your records and case notes. - 2.
+Your supervisor will review all of your records and case notes. - 3.
 A log or record of the number and date of your therapy sessions, supervision sessions, class meetings, and CAPS clinical management team meetings attended.
-In order to pass this class, it is essential that you keep track of all training hours through MyPsychTrack and the ASPBB Credentials Bank.
+It is essential that you keep track of all training hours through MyPsychTrack and the ASPBB Credentials Bank.
 This data will be invaluable when you apply for your pre-doctoral internship and for licensure.